1920 in baseball: Negro league final standings

-All Negro leagues standings below are per Seamheads.
+All Negro leagues standings below are per MLB and Seamheads.

 Negro National League final standings

 This was the first season of organized Negro league baseball.
 The first Negro National League would run for the next decade and is considered to be of major league status.
 The Chicago American Giants, managed by league founder and former player Rube Foster, won the first league pennant.